Skip to main content

 Sibs history

-In 1998 Monica ran the first UK conference for sibling group leaders to promote the development of sibling groups for children.
-As the demand for support grew she realised there was a need for an organisation specifically for siblings, and together with a group of adult siblings set up the charity.
+Sibs was set up in 2001 by Monica McCaffrey, in response to demand from parents and professionals in the children’s sector for information on how to support siblings of disabled children.
+1998 saw the first UK conference for sibling group leaders to promote the development of sibling groups for children.
+As the demand for support grew, it was clear there was a need for an organisation specifically for siblings, and together with a group of adult siblings set up the charity.
 Sibs received charitable status in 2002.
 Sibs was re-registered as a new charity in 2011 when it became a limited company.

 Since 2001 Sibs has been running workshops and developing resources for parents, siblings and professionals on sibling issues.
 From 2002 to 2009 Sibs’ main focus was on the development of sibling groups for children across the UK, through training local professionals as sibling group leaders, and influencing service providers in local authorities to support siblings.
 Between 2006 and 2009 Sibs’ work led to a 50% increase in the number of sibling groups for children in the UK and increased awareness and skills in supporting siblings within the children’s sector.